unicode-org/message-format-wg/spec/syntax.md

 ### Message

-A **_message_** is a (possibly empty) list of _declarations_ followed by either a single _pattern_, or a `match` statement containing one or more _variants_ which represent the translatable body of the message.
+A **_message_** is a (possibly empty) list of _declarations_ followed by either a single _pattern_, or a `match` statement followed by one or more _variants_ which represent the translatable body of the message.

 A _message_ MUST be delimited with `{` at the start, and `}` at the end.
 Whitespace MAY appear outside the delimiters; such whitespace is ignored.
 No other content is permitted